 As an apartment-dweller, parks are my backyard.
-I spend parts of most days meandering tree-lined trails, smelling flower blossoms, saying hello to neighbors, and watching people frolic and play.
+I spend parts of many days meandering tree-lined trails, smelling flower blossoms (or catching snowflakes!), saying hello to neighbors, and watching people frolic and play.
 I love our parks.
 They keep me whole.

 Walking my favorite local parks over the years, I’ve reveled in all the beauty and fun that parks offer and wondered, Who made these parks?
 I’ve also marveled at how refreshingly radical parks are.
 In our urban landscapes—otherwise divided into private parcels—very few places are truly shared, and too many people have too little space to simple be.
 But we have our beautiful parks, and I knew one day, I wanted to write about them.

 In 2018, I set out to do that.
 A PARK CONNECTS US (Owlkids Books, 2022) began as a large brainstorm—a messy chart of words and phrases describing the myriad ways that parks make life better.
 I drew on countless park memories—butterfly walks, kite flying and bicycle rides, soft, sandy beaches, picnics and weddings and ball games and birding.